IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the DegronModification collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate DegronModification items.
+Collection endpoint that accepts various query parameters to filter and sort DegronModification items.
 Supports filtering on fields within DegronModification items.

 ### Example